pedrottimark/learning-react-native/Zebreto/README.md

 * `getInitialStateReviewing` encapsulates the impure steps to return properties of the initial component state, just as an *action creator* can encapsulate impure steps to create an action object to change application state.
 * `progressAnswered` returns a property of the next component state, just as a child *reducer* returns a property of the next application state.
-* `cardQuestionCurrent`, `cardResultMostRecentlyAnswered`, `finishedReviewing`, and `percentCorrect` are *selector* functions that computes derived data from component state, just as `someCardDueForReview` computes derived data from application state.
+* `cardResultMostRecentlyAnswered` is a *selector* function that computes derived data from component state, just as `someCardDueForReview` computes derived data from application state.

 ## React Native